An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Reduced AME Equations

-To derive the reduced AME system \cref{eq:rho_dot}--\cref{eq:phi_dot} from the full AME system \cref{eq:fni}--\cref{eq:alpha}, we follow the approach of Gleeson \cite{gleeson2013}, who reduced an AME system for the dyadic WTM to two coupled ODEs.
-Our reduced AME system consists of three coupled ODEs for the parameters $\rho(t)$, $\phi(t)$, and $\theta(t)$, whereas the full AME system gives equations of motion for $f_{n,i}$ and $s_{k,m}$ for all group sizes $n$, active-node numbers $i$, degrees $k$, and active-group numbers $m$.
-We employ the ansatzes
+To derive the reduced AME system \cref{eq:rho_dot}--\cref{eq:phi_dot} from the full AME system \cref{eq:fni}--\cref{eq:alpha}, we follow the approach of Gleeson \cite{gleeson2013}, who reduced an AME system for the dyadic WTM to two coupled ODEs. {Our} reduced AME system consists of three coupled ODEs for the parameters $\rho(t)$, $\phi(t)$, and $\theta(t)$, whereas the full AME system gives equations of motion for $f_{n,i}$ and $s_{k,m}$ for all group sizes $n$, active-node numbers $i$, degrees $k$, and active-group numbers $m$.{\footnote{{We give a detailaed derivation of the reduced AME system, but people who are familiar with such derivations can proceed directly to \Cref{sec:cascade_condition}.}}} We employ the ansatzes

 where $\rho_k (0) = 1 - \sum_m s_{k,m}(0)$ and $B_{a,b}(x) = \binom{a}{b}x^{b}(1 - x)^{a - b}$.

 We start with the node dynamics.
 We differentiate \cref{eq:skm_ansatz} with respect to $t$ to obtain